Galatians 5

 19Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, 20Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, 21Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.

 Adultery, fornication, uncleanness, lasciviousness - these are the works of sexual disorder.
-Not merely the physical acts, but the desire that has become uncontrolled, the imagination that has become enslaved to fantasy, the heart that has disconnected sex from covenant and commitment.
+The physical acts, yes, but also the desire that has become uncontrolled, the imagination that has become enslaved to fantasy, the heart that has disconnected sex from covenant and commitment.
 The flesh wants to reduce you to your appetites.
 To make you a slave to your body's demands.
-Paul does not say sexuality is evil.
-He says sexuality enslaved to self-will is destructive.
+Paul's point is that sexuality enslaved to self-will is destructive.

 Hatred, variance (strife), emulations (jealousy), wrath, strife, seditions (divisions), heresies (splinterings) - these are the works of broken relationship.
 They are what happens when people organize themselves around self-interest rather than the good of the community.
 Idolatry is the root: when you worship anything other than God - your success, your image, your power - you will sacrifice others to protect it.
 Witchcraft is the attempt to control through hidden means.
-All of these are the opposite of the unity, peace, and love that the Spirit produces.
+All of these stand in sharp contrast to the unity, peace, and love that the Spirit produces.

 Envyings (wanting what others have), murders (the endpoint of hatred), drunkenness (the loss of self-control), revellings (wild partying) - these are the works of a life unmoored from any transcendent purpose.
 They are enjoyable in the moment, but they leave destruction in their wake.
-And Paul adds "and such like" - he is not trying to be exhaustive.
-He is showing you the pattern.
+And Paul adds "and such like" - the list is meant to show you the pattern rather than enumerate every possibility.
 When the flesh rules, destruction follows.

 Galatians 5:22-23The Fruit of the Spirit

-Meekness (prautēs) - not weakness or spinelessness, but strength under control, the capacity to endure wrong without retaliation.
-Temperance (egkrateia) - self-control, the capacity to govern your appetites and desires by the Spirit rather than being governed by them.
-These are not nine separate virtues you are supposed to develop in isolation.
-They are the character of a single Spirit - the Spirit of Christ - working in you.
+Meekness (prautēs) - strength under control, the capacity to endure wrong without retaliation.
+Temperance (egkrateia) - self-control, the capacity to govern your appetites and desires by the Spirit.
+These nine qualities are the character of a single Spirit - the Spirit of Christ - working in you.
 When you are filled with the Spirit, you become, in miniature, what Jesus is.

 Galatians 5:24-25They That Are Christ's Have Crucified the Flesh